buford-complex-radedasia

 buford-complex-shoulder-mri-normal-variant-radedasia

-MRI APPEARANCE
+MRI APPEARANCE:

-The image below shows a comparison of the normal appearance of the labrum and MGHL ( top row of images) with the appearance of a Buford Complex ( bottom row).
-The points to note in a Buford Complex
+The image below shows a comparison of the normal appearance of the labrum and MGHL (top row of images) with the appearance of a Buford Complex (bottom row).
+The points to note in a Buford Complex:

-• The Antero Inferior Labrum is Normal ( if it is abnormal then there is a tear present)
+• The Antero Inferior Labrum is Normal (if it is abnormal then there is a tear present).

-• The Superior Labrum posterior to the biceps insertion is normal ( if it is abnormal then there is a tear present)
+• The Superior Labrum posterior to the biceps insertion is normal (if it is abnormal then there is a tear present).

-• The middle glenohumeral ligament ( MGHL) is thick
+• The middle glenohumeral ligament (MGHL) is thick.

-• The tip of the coracoid defines the level of the equator ( see this post on labrum anatomy).
-Labral changes around this level, doesnt have to be exact.
+• The tip of the coracoid defines the level of the equator (see this post on labrum anatomy).
+Labral changes around this level, doesn’t have to be exact.

 • In our next post we look at the Sublabral Foramen

-This site is intended for Medical Professionals only.
+This site is intended for Medical Professions only.
 Use of this site is governed by our Terms of Service and Privacy Statement which can be found by clicking on the links.
 Please accept before proceeding to the website.